-teacher beauty it arrive and on he make do big black she development in quickly book because happily
+teacher it and beauty on he arrive big black she development make do in quickly book because happily

 4. Linking words

 1. In English we use linking words (conjunctions) to join pieces of information in a sentence or to form one longer sentence from two short sentences.